-Amazon: Sign up for all necessary Amazon seller accounts and input the information for each different version of your product (use Google Chrome to auto-translate Amazon.de).
+Amazon: Sign up for all necessary Amazon seller accounts and input the information for each different version of your product (on Amazon.de, change the language to English at the very bottom left of the home page).
 If you make a mistake, you can change any listing by clicking on it and choosing “relist” (a term that seems counterintuitive, but really it just means “edit”).
 All products you enter on Amazon will be available for sale on Amazon unless you choose release dates well in the future (at which point you’ll have already delivered the items to Kickstarter backers).
 Amazon may decide to review your listings for approval, so don’t wait until the last minute to enter the items there.

 Once your products are approved, you need to create shipments for each of them.
 This will take some collaboration with your manufacturer, as you will need to know the exact weight per game, the exact number of games per carton, and the exact number of games per pallet.
 Once you have that information, you can tell Amazon what you expect each shipment to be (this is an automated, step-by-step shipment creation process), and Amazon will provide you with the delivery address.
 That is the only way you can get the delivery address.
 From my experience, even that address will be inadequate for shipping purposes (it’ll be the name of the warehouse and the city, but not the street address), so you’ll need to follow up with customer service to find the true address.